February Exhibits Around Town

 Children's Library Gallery

 Last November, Forest Hills Elementary students studied the paintings of Mexican artist Diego Rivera (1886-1957).
 Rivera was well known for his murals, which depict various aspects of Mexican culture including indigenous traditions, contemporary political issues, and economic activities.
 Just as Cristina Henriquez, in The Book of Unknown Americans, uses the Christmas party scene to comment about the range of cultures in Latin America, Rivera used the mural format to depict the diversity of ordinary lives within Mexico.
-To complement the lesson, students drew still lifes of calla lilies, which symbolized beauty and purity for Rivera.
+To complement the lesson, students created still life drawings of calla lilies, which symbolized beauty and purity for Rivera.
 He used them in his paintings to emphasize both the dignity and struggle of Mexican agricultural workers.

 706 4th Street